edsu/inkdroid.org/_posts/2024-08-27-how-do-we-transmit-culture-when-it-cannot-be-put-into-words---helena-miton.md

 ---
 layout: post
-title: How do we transmit culture when it cannot be put into words? - Helena Miton
+title: How do we transmit culture when it cannot be put into words?
 tags:
   - practice
   - body